jlleongarcia/jlleongarcia/content/blog/py-z-stocks.md

 ---
 title: "Stocks with Python"
-date: 2025-02-15
+date: 2025-01-26
 draft: false
 tags: ["Python"]
 description: "A Cooler R/Stocks - This time with Python.
 And with proper Auth/UIM."
 summary: 'A Cooler R/Stocks - This time with Python.
 And with proper auth'
 url: 'python-stocks-webapp'
+math: true
 ---

 **TradFi** - Traditional Finances as I saw recently on redit.

 {{< callout type="info" >}}
-After [Weather Planning](https://jalcocert.github.io/JAlcocerT/trip-planner-with-weather/), there is also the financial aspects of travelling
+After [Weather Planning](https://jalcocert.github.io/JAlcocerT/trip-planner-with-weather/), there is also the **financial aspects of travelling**
 {{< /callout >}}